etorlic/cmsi-186-lab-3/README.md

-# CMSI 186 Lab 3 High Roller Starter Code
+# CMSI 186 Lab 3 High Roller

-This repository contains some unfinished Java programs that you are complete.

-Import this repository into a new repository of your own and write the code according to the lab [instructions](https://cs.lmu.edu/~ray/classes/plab/lab/3/).
-Use the provided test scripts.

-In your new repository, don’t forget to edit this README file, as _your_ repository will certainly not contain any unfinished Java programs.
+High Roller is a game that can create a set of dice.
+High Roller tracks the highest sums of die and performs other actions such as roll all or roll individual.